 When our mood and related functions get affected severely that condition is called a mood disorder.
-It can also be called as Effective Disorder.
+It can also be called an Effective Disorder.
 It is a broad terminology to define all the various types of depressive and bipolar disorders.
-The affected person can experience from very low or depressed mood to extremely high or irritating or as we call it a maniac mood.
+The affected person can experience from very low or depressed mood to an extremely high or irritating or as we call it a manic mood.

 Types of Mood Disorders

 Mood disorders can be segregated into two groups:-

 1. Bipolar Disorder and Related Disorders

 2. Depressive Disorders

 Generally, the main types of mood disorders are:

 Major depressive disorder: